strangeway-org/selenide-kelt/README.md

 ## Examples:

-1. Get element by any of standard By:
+1. Get element by any of standard By (with named arguments instead of By):
     ```kotlin
     open("/login")